Building material: Social costs

 Social costs are injury and health of the people producing and transporting the materials and potential health problems of the building occupants if there are problems with the building biology.
 Globalization has had significant impacts on people both in terms of jobs, skills, and self-sufficiency are lost when manufacturing facilities are closed and the cultural aspects of where new facilities are opened.
 Aspects of fair trade and labor rights are social costs of global building material manufacturing.

 Naturally occurring substances

+Bio-based materials (especially plant-based materials) are used in a variety of building applications, including load-bearing, filling, insulating, and plastering materials.
+These materials vary in structure depending on the formulation used.
+Plant fibres can be combined with binders and then used in construction to provide thermal, hydric or structural functions.
+The behaviour of concrete based on plant fibre is mainly governed by the amount of the fibre constituting the material.
+Several studies have shown that increasing the amount of these plant particles increases porosity, moisture buffering capacity, and maximum absorbed water content on the one side, while decreasing density, thermal conductivity, and compressive strength on the other.

+Plant-based materials are largely derived from renewable resources and mainly use co-products from agriculture or the wood industry.
+When used as insulation materials, most bio-based materials exhibit (unlike most other insulation materials) hygroscopic behaviour, combining high water vapour permeability and moisture regulation.